Joe Rogan Onnit creatine 5 g: What science actually shows

 Key takeaways

-- If you want a simple, evidence-based starting point, focus on the “big rocks” first: creatine monohydrate at 3 to 5 g/day is strongly supported for improving high-intensity performance and supporting greater strength and lean mass gains when combined with resistance training.
+• Creatine monohydrate at 3 to 5 g/day is strongly supported for improving high-intensity performance and supporting greater strength and lean mass gains when combined with resistance training; 5 g/day is a practical maintenance habit for many men.
+Brand matters less than purity, clear labeling, and third-party testing when available.[1]

-- According to the International Society of Sports Nutrition (ISSN) position stand, creatine is safe for healthy adults when used as directed.
-Men with kidney disease should get clinician guidance.
+• According to the International Society of Sports Nutrition (ISSN) position stand, creatine is safe for healthy adults when used as directed, but men with kidney disease should get clinician guidance and avoid “more is better” dosing.[1]

-- Vitamin K2 may support calcium metabolism, but evidence for reducing vascular calcification in generally healthy adults is mixed.
-Magnesium glycinate (about 200 to 350 mg elemental magnesium) may help sleep in some men, but can cause diarrhea and interacts with several medications; use these bullets as a foundation and add “extras” only when there’s a clear goal, measurable benefit, and a safety plan.
+• Vitamin D dosing should be based on serum 25-hydroxyvitamin D (25-OH D) levels; avoid chronic high dosing without monitoring.
+Vitamin K2 may support calcium metabolism but evidence for hard outcomes in generally healthy adults is mixed, and magnesium glycinate (about 200 to 350 mg elemental magnesium) may help sleep in some men but can cause diarrhea and interact with several medications. add “extras” only when there’s a clear goal, measurable benefit, and a safety plan.

 The relationship